cverbiest/openedgescripts/readme.md

 ## No warranty
 This is a spare time project.
 Comments, through the Progress communities site, are welcomed.
 Chances are that it will take a while before there is a response.
 I share this project in the hope, but without any warranty, that it can be useful for some-one.
-Maybe it can serve as an example how certain tasks can be automated.
+Maybe it can help as an example for writing your own autocomplete.

 This project is written in bash